 Galleries in Burlington

-The Art Gallery of Burlington is home to an acclaimed collection of contemporary Canadian Ceramics, with over 2,000 pieces in the collection.
-The Art Etc. Gift Shop is part of the Art Gallery of Burlington and specializes in Canadian hand crafted items, all of which are carefully selected by the shop’s selection committee.
+The Art Gallery of Burlington is home to an acclaimed collection of contemporary Canadian Ceramics with over 2,000 pieces in the collection.
+The Art Etc. Gift Shop is part of the Art Gallery of Burlington and specializes in Canadian hand-crafted items, all of which are carefully selected by the shop’s selection committee.

 The Aldershot area in west Burlington is quickly becoming an arts destination.
 Conveniently located across from the Royal Botanical Gardens on Spring Gardens Rd., Teresa Seaton Studio & Gallery highlights stained glass art by Teresa.
-Kirkland Lynch Studio is next door to the Seaton Studio and has works by stained glass designer Siobhan Lynch and Abstract Painter Peter Kirkland.
+Kirkland Lynch Studio is next door to the Seaton Studio and showcases works by stained glass designer Siobhan Lynch and Abstract Painter Peter Kirkland.

-In downtown Burlington, just steps from the waterfront is Frederick Fine Art featuring original paintings & prints from renowned artists, hand blown glass, sculptures, jewellery, custom framing and art restoration.
+In downtown Burlington, just steps from the waterfront is Frederick Fine Art featuring original paintings & prints from renowned artists, hand-blown glass, sculptures, jewellery, custom framing and art restoration.

 We also have a few very accomplished artists who are listed on our Famous Burlingtonians pages.

 Burlington has an active and steadily growing Public Art Program.
 An exploration through Burlington’s parks and streets will reveal sculptures, installations and day-to-day objects such as benches and bike racks that have been made into works of art!
-See the list of public art sites in Burlington including the recent mural projects and take the self-guided Art in the City public art tour.
+See the list of public art sites in Burlington including the recent mural projects and take the self-guided Art and the City public art tour.